martin01021207/exploratory_analysis/README.md

 # 4. Code Execution
+You will see two flowcharts, **burn sample workflow** and **full data workflow**, when you scroll all the way down.
+There are many scripts, hopefully it will help understand the workflows with the flowcharts.
 ## FILE 1:  stage1_applyHitFilter.py
 ### (1) Real Data Input .root Files
 **Case 1: Burn sample 10% data (with a JSON file)**